twosigma/git-meta/slides/presentation.md

 repository, locally.

-The `open` and `close` commands hide and show sub-repositories.  `open` makes a sub-repository visible, locally; `close` removes a sub-repository so that it is not locally visible.
+The `open` and `close` commands hide and show sub-repositories.  `open` makes a sub-repository available, locally; `close` removes a sub-repository so that it is not locally available.

 ???